joannedonohue/sonoran-ridge-deal-screener/README.md

 # Private Fund — Deal Screener

+> **Disclaimer:** This is an anonymized sample project.
+The fund name, scoring weights, thesis parameters, and company data are illustrative only and do not represent a real investment model or fund.

 A Python-based investment research tool that takes a company name from a Pitchbook export, scores it against the fund's thesis criteria, and generates a one-page deal brief in seconds.

 Built to replace manual first-pass screening — what used to take a few hours of pulling founder backgrounds, funding history, and market comps across multiple tabs now runs in under 10 seconds per company.